 Flag of Tonga

 Meaning of the flag of Tonga: The Red Cross represents the arrival of Christianity to Tonga islands.
 The color red in the largest portion also has religious connotations, the blood of Christ and his sacrifice.
 The white quarter stands for purity.

-It’s a religious flag where the red stands for the blood of Christ and the cross stands for Tonga’s residents’ faith.
+- It’s a religious flag where the red stands for the blood of Christ and the cross stand for Tonga’s residents’ faith.
 The white is a reference to purity.

 Flag of Tuvalu